Elephant stables

 Murdeshwara

-Famous for world’s second tallest Lord Shiva statue, Murdeshwara is a coastal town along the Arabian Sea.
-It is Karnataka’s scuba diving capital.
+Renowned for hosting the world’s second tallest Lord Shiva statue, Murdeshwara is a picturesque coastal town nestled along the Arabian Sea, earning the title of Karnataka’s scuba diving capital.
+While in Murdeshwara, travellers can also explore the offbeat destination of Honnavar, adding depth to their journey.

 Murdeshwara temple